In spite of the title here, any local business (meaning businesses that serve a local audience) may want to check this out.

 Because of its simplicity, I feel it's an excellent choice for independent restaurants, local retailers, real estate agents, independent service providers (chiropractors, masseuses, plumbers, HVAC, etc.), and anyone who doesn't have a marketing department to run more complicated systems.

-- RocketResponder costs just $20/month for unlimited lists and unlimited subscribers.
+- RocketResponder costs just $20/month* (or $16 to $18 when paying annually or quarterly) for unlimited lists and unlimited subscribers.
 Yes, that's it.
 For lists up to 500 or 1000 people, its price is on par with other services.
 But if you can build a large list, you will save a lot of money here.

 As an example, built a list of 5500 people and your costs at AWeber and MailChimp are $69/month and $65/month respectively.
 Build a list of 13,000 people and your monthly costs are $149/month and $150/month respectively.
 Granted, you should be making plenty of money from large lists like those and it may not matter to you.
-But RocketResponder would continue to be just $20/month.
+But RocketResponder would continue to be just $20/month or less.

 Now onto the details.
 Let me show you what RocketResponder includes and how easy it is to use.